Silver Care

 Always polish in one direction (lengthwise), not crosswise, and not in

 circles For hollow ware, follow the natural curves of the piece.
-Wet

-- Use of the dishwasher can lead to a
+Use of the dishwasher can lead to a

-polishing is best and often you can leave your silver out for a few days and
+restore, do a hand polish and often you can leave your silver out for a few days and

 design (crevices) for enhancement of the design.
 Also.
 Simichrome is